Hamburg Airport Hostage-Taker Gives Himself Up

 “I don't want to talk about her mental state,” the spokeswoman added.

-On Saturday evening, 17 flights scheduled to land in Hamburg were diverted.
-Another 286 flights were scheduled for Sunday, carrying some 34,500 passengers.
+On Saturday evening, 17 flights schedulled to land in Hamburg were diverted.
+Another 286 flights were schedulled for Sunday, carrying some 34,500 passengers.

 Legal Disclaimer: